 The student selected each year will serve the internship during the summer, following the student's second year in law school.

-The Intern will work under the direction of the Chief Justice of the Nova Scotia Court of Appeal or his designate.
+The Intern will work under the direction of the Chief Justice of the Nova Scotia Court of Appeal or their designate.